How to Understand and Manage Dementia Behaviors: A Comprehensive Guide

 Many people with dementia have problems with sleep.
 In fact, sleep problems are one reason people with dementia end up in assisted living or nursing homes.

-Get tips on how to reduce and manage evening and nighttime agitation.
+Get tips on reducing and managing evening and nighttime agitation.

 Moving from one place to another means changes in routine and an unfamiliar environment.
 This can be especially stressful to someone with dementia.